RustMagazine/rustmagazine/content/issue-2/applicative-parsing.md

 between whole different computation trees or different operations with multiple simple parsers each.

-At this point parser can parse any number of arguments of any types allowing to pick valid combinations.
+At this point parser can deal with any number of arguments of any types allowing to pick valid combinations.

 ## Failing intentionally and succeeding unconditionally

 While an app might require for user to specify some arguments, for some other arguments there might be a valid default value.
 Alternatively for some cases parser might benefit from better error messages than default "argument --foo is missing".
 Previously defined `alt` with helps with both cases when composed with either always failing or always succeeding parser:

 ```rust
 impl<T> Magic<T> {